Nursing Colleges & Licensure in Texas | TX

 ---|---|---|

-In Texas, candidates for a licensed vocational nurse (LVN) license must meet the following requirements:
+Texas Board of Nursing | In Texas, candidates for a licensed vocational nurse (LVN) license must meet the following requirements:

 |

-Registered Nurse (RN) Licenses in Texas
+Registered Nurse (RN) Licensure in Texas

 Licensing Authority | Eligibility & Details | Renewal Requirements |